To be able to take this module you must:

 - have a current valid Disclosure and Barring Service (DBS) check and provide a signed declaration from the Trust to evidence that their DBS is up-to-date.

-- have support provided by a Designated Medical Practitioner (DMP) who meets the eligibility criteria for the supervision of trainee prescribers (as described by the appropriate professional body) for the required term of supervised practice.
+- have support provided by an approved Practice Assessor (formerly termed as DMP) who meets the eligibility criteria for the assessment and/or supervision of trainee prescribers (as described by the appropriate professional body) for the required term of supervised practice.

 - have a supporting organisation which is able to provide governance, learning opportunities and continued service provision.